Dog Breed Restrictions for On-Base Military Housing

 2) Buy a home.

-When all else fails in a rental search, many families choose to buy a home instead so they can accommodate the needs of their furry family members.
+When all else fails in a rental search, many military families choose to buy a home instead so they can accommodate the needs of their furry family members.
 As with rentals, breed restrictions may still exist in deed-restricted neighborhoods, but buying a home may free you from pet ban restrictions.

-To help you better identify a pet-friendly home near your new base that has fenced and spacious yards, a pro real estate agent will be glad to help you quickly identify a house that best fits your needs.
+To help you better identify a pet-friendly home near your new base that has fenced and spacious yards, a pro real estate agent can help you quickly identify a house that best fits your needs.

 3) Consider temporary care for your pet.

-While this option is a last resort, as well as heartbreaking for families who see their dog as a member of the family, should your family truly desire to live on base or be moving overseas where the only option is living in military housing, you may consider alternative homes for your pet.
-You may ask trusted friends or family members care for your dog while you live on base, or explore some reputable online resources that permit rehoming requests.
+While this option is a last resort, as well as heartbreaking for families who see their dog as a member of the family, should your family need to live on base or be moving overseas where the only option is living in military housing, you may need to consider a temporary alternative home for your pet.
+You may ask trusted friends or family members care for your dog while you live on base or explore some reputable online resources for foster pet care.
 The same is true for dog breed specific rescues.

 Some options to explore:

 It doesn’t seem as though the restrictions on dog breeds allowed to live in military housing are going away anytime soon.
 It's a tough call to make for officials—to craft policies that consider both the public’s safety and the rights of serious dog owners willing to do the work it takes to maintain the high expectations placed on banned breeds.

-Did you know that the Advanced Search settings on MilitaryByOwner includes a filter to list rentals that accept pets?
+Did you know that the Advanced Search settings on MilitaryByOwner include a filter to list rentals that accept pets?
 Yep!
 So take a chance on one of the owners.
 They could be banned breed dog friendly!